 Getting used to these changes has been a challenge for everyone over the last few weeks.
 And Ofsted’s revised inspection framework, which came into force in September 2019, puts a greater emphasis on the substance of the curriculum and takes a learner-centric approach.
-Chris Jones, explains what this looks like in practice.
+Ofsted expert Dr Chris Jones explains what this looks like in practice.

 What do employees and providers of apprenticeships need to demonstrate to meet the criteria for the Ofsted’s new inspection framework?